JoeMcCaffrey/GenhealthProxy/README.md

 When Engineers have designs that are working on their laptops, which have some break through capability or reduce a painpoint.
 There is an abyss to get it deployed and working in the cloud.

+I ran out of time for unit tests, but the idea is that we want to mock the 3rd party call to genhealth and see how the code behaves with asserts.